openlists/SpikeResources/README.md

 The following are dedicated tutorials for single-cell analyses:
 - A [place cell tutorial](https://github.com/PeyracheLab/Tutorial_HDPlaceCells_Analysis)

-The following are collection of metrics for particular analyses:
+The following are tools and resources for particular analyses:
 - A [collection of grid scores](https://github.com/klaragerlei/grid_score) for grid cell analysis

 The following are code repositories for individual analyses / projects / papers: